DS 7 Crossback SUV - Practicality & boot space

 As you’d hope, there’s plenty of space, with room for adults in the front and a decent amount in the back, too.
 Thanks to a flat floor, three people can just about squeeze in the second row with enough room for the middle passenger’s feet.
 The floor is a bit shallow, though, so tall passengers might find their knees slightly elevated.

 Headroom certainly shouldn’t be an issue, although taller owners might want to avoid the panoramic sunroof, as this does lower the roofline quite a bit.

-Every DS 7 is on a pretty level playing field when it comes to towing, with the BlueHDi 130 rated to tow a 1,500kg braked trailer, just 50kg less than both top engines.
+Every DS 7 is capable when it comes to towing, with the PureTech 130 petrol managing up to 1,290kg.
+The BlueHDi 130 is rated to tow a 1,430kg braked trailer, 120kg less than the top petrol engines.
+The E-Tense 225 and E-Tense 300 models manage 1,250 and 1,200kg respectively.
 This should be plenty to tow a trailer or medium-sized caravan and a fitted tow bar is also available as an official accessory.
 Some rivals can tow quite a bit more, however, with top versions of the Audi Q3 and Volvo XC40 able to lug around 2,000kg.